Learn to fuel the gymnast for optimal performance and longevity in the sport.

 What a gymnast eats and drinks before, during, and after practice to optimize performance is called Performance Nutrition.
 Every gymnast should have a Performance Nutrition Strategy where they know exactly what their body needs no matter the time, duration, or intensity of the workout (or competition).

 Also, no one food is “fattening” or can cause weight gain.
 There are a lot of myths and misinformation in the sport about certain foods being inherently fattening, and this is just not physiologically true.
-Weight is not the same as body composition, and nutrition and weight regulation are a lot more than just “calories in, calories out”.
+Weight is not the same as body composition.
+Nutrition and weight regulation are a lot more than just “calories in, calories out”.

 Not only are carbohydrates not “fattening”, but they are the “gymnast’s fuel” and something that’s an important part of a competitive gymnast’s diet.